abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 </ContentPage>
 ```

-In this page, we have defined the form elements that needed to edit an author such as `Name`, `ShortBio` and `BirthDate`.
+In this page, we have defined the form elements that are needed to edit an author such as `Name`, `ShortBio` and `BirthDate`.
 Whenever a user clicks the *Save* button, the **UpdateCommand** will be triggered and will update an existing author, if the operation goes successfully.

 ![](../images/maui-authors-edit.jpg)

-Let's define the `AuthorEditViewModel` as *BindingContext* of this page and then define the logic of the **UpdateCommand**.
+Let's define the `AuthorEditViewModel` as the *BindingContext* of this page and then define the logic of the **UpdateCommand**.

 ### AuthorEditPage.xaml.cs

-Create the `AuthorEditPage.xaml.cs` code-behind class and copy paste content below:
+Create the `AuthorEditPage.xaml.cs` code-behind class and copy paste the content below:

 ```csharp
 using Acme.BookStore.Maui.ViewModels;